amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

   }
 {% endcodeblock %}

-Note that `nth` is a zero-based index: 0 will be the first element, 1 second and so on.
+Note that `index` is a zero-based index: 0 will be the first element, 1 second and so on.

-> Removing from anywhere within the list is *O(n)*
+> Removing an element anywhere within the list is *O(n)*.

 <a id="LinkedList.contains"></a>

+**Searching for an element in a linked list**

-Searching an element on the linked list is very somewhat similar to `removeAt`:
+Searching an element on the linked list is very somewhat similar to `remove`:

 {% codeblock LinkedList.contains lang:js%}
   contains(value) {